 Prison and Detention Center Conditions

 Conditions in prisons and detention centers were often harsh due to lack of investment in the prison system; inadequate health care, sanitation, and food; poor infrastructure; and lack of security and control.

 Physical Conditions: Authorities assigned male prisoners a security level based on the severity of their crimes and held them in a prison of the corresponding security level.
 There was only one prison for women, with separate facilities for different security levels, as well as a facility for female prisoners with infant children.
 Authorities held pretrial detainees in separate facilities from convicted prisoners.

-The GEACD reported no deaths in prisons and one death in pretrial detention facilities as of September.
-According to the GEACD, 39 prisoners contracted tuberculosis as of September.
-According to the GEACD, it provided funding for a new facility to treat prisoners with tuberculosis.
+The GEACD reported seven deaths in prisons and three deaths in pretrial detention facilities as of September 1.
+According to the GEACD, 31 prisoners had contracted tuberculosis as of September 1.
+The GEACD indicated it provided funding for a new facility to treat prisoners with tuberculosis.
 Correctional officials routinely released terminally ill patients shortly before death, which NGOs alleged led to misleadingly low prisoner death statistics.